Home > Lifetime ISA > First-time buyers > What is a mortgage?

 Discuss with your mortgage broker how much you can reasonably afford each month and they’ll let you know how much you can probably borrow.
 It’s then up to you if this is enough to buy a property that you want to live in.

 Keep in mind other costs on top of your monthly mortgage.
-Insurance is one but there's also stamp duty if you've owned property before, moving costs, buying your own furniture and paying your mortgage advisor.
+Insurance is one but there's potentially also stamp duty, moving costs, buying your own furniture and paying your mortgage advisor.

 Most importantly: get started